-The Tacoma - Pierce County Climate Leadership Cohort is a program where students will learn climate solutions and civic engagement for our collective climate future!
+The Tacoma - Pierce County Climate Leadership Cohort is a program where participants learn climate solutions and civic engagement for our collective climate future.

 WHY